 If you’re in a situation where you’re feeling confused or unsure about details of certain discussions/ events, or you have no recollection at all ( and you know you have a good memory) then you’re probably being gaslighted.
 Trust your intuition.
 Don’t accept what the other person is saying as absolute truth unless it can be proven.

-Try, if you can, to keep a record of any private conversations in a diary .
-With my narc, I make sure I record conversations with him on my phone, just for private use, of course(ideally you are required to inform a third party if you’re recording them) just so I can refer back to the conversation again if I’m in doubt.
+If possible, try to keep a record of any private conversations in a diary .
+With the narcissist in my family, I make sure I record conversations with him on my phone, just for private use, of course(ideally you are required to inform a third party if you’re recording them) just so I can refer back to the conversation again if I’m in doubt.

 Don’t argue with them, that’s what they love and you’ll never change their perspective.
 They are master manipulators, you’ll never win an argument with them.
 They live in their own little world where they are always right and everyone else is always wrong.
 Just get as far away from them as possible.